RLIndia/rgdeploy-uh/Rgproject-onboarding/QA/README.md

 ---

 ## Step-2.
-KMS Policy Update for AMI Copy to Project Accounts
+KMS Policy Update On Orchestration Account for AMI Copy to Project Accounts

 When creating AMIs via the EC2 Image Builder pipeline in the RG Deployed Orchestration Account, they need to be copied to the Project Account.
 To enable this, the EBS KMS key should include account permissions to share AMIs.